 Patterns of Sin

 Right here is where it looks like we can lose our salvation because of the reference “by which he was sanctified.”
-You can profane the blood by such a deliberate, continued, settled pattern of sin — you can profane the blood of the covenant by which you were sanctified — which sounds like, “Oh, well, he was saved.
+By such a deliberate, continued, settled pattern of sin, you can profane the blood of the covenant by which you were sanctified.
+Which sounds like, “Oh, well, he was saved.
 But now he’s beyond forgiveness.
 So you can lose your salvation.”

 There are two passages in Hebrews that keep me from going there.